StoneyJackson/mothership/README.md

 - To benefit from the collection of materials created by the community.
 - To feel good about contributing to a larger community.

-## User Goals Supported by Mothership
+## User Goals Supported by The Mothership

 - __Find__ educational resources to use in their classes.
 - __Request__ educational resources to use in their classes.